TAMU-CPT/CICADA/README.md

 ```

 That's it!
 By default, your server will be running on port 10000 and pointing at
 port 8000 for the backend.
-Don't forget to set up CORS in your backend.